javier-nogales/naizfit-technical-test/docs/technical-plan.md

-## Technical Test Plan
+## Technical-Test Plan

-This document have ideas, decisions, tasks and reflexions during technical test development.
+This document have ideas, decisions, tasks and during technical-test development.